-With the introduction of PAYE Modernisation, the payroll process will be time consuming, frustrating and costly where businesses use a manual process.
+With the introduction of PAYE Modernisation, the payroll process can now be time consuming, frustrating and costly where businesses use a manual process.
 PAYE Modernisation is the biggest change to affect PAYE processing since it’s conception.
 The objective of the new system is to improve the way in which businesses, employees and Revenue communicate with each other.
-PAYE Modernisation will affect every employer and employee.
+PAYE Modernisation affects every employer and employee.

-Under the new legislation, employers must submit their payroll information electronically to Revenue each payroll run.
+Under the new legislation, employers must submit their payroll information electronically to Revenue every payroll run.
 PAYE Modernisation

-will replace the current outdated PAYE system and introduce a modern way of reporting your payroll information to Revenue.
-Employers will be required to report pay, taxes deducted and other PAYE information for each employee, every pay period to Revenue.
-This process will eliminate the P35 report submission option at the end of the payroll year.
-Additionally the traditional reporting forms that businesses use will be redundant, such as the P30, P35, P45 and P46.
+replaced the previous outdated PAYE system and instead introduces a modern way of reporting your payroll information to Revenue.
+Employers are required to report pay, taxes deducted and other PAYE information for each employee, every pay period to Revenue.
+This process eliminates the P35 report submission at the end of the payroll year.
+Additionally, the traditional reporting forms that businesses used such as the P30, P35, P45 and P46 have been abolished.

-PAYE Modernisation will not change the way businesses calculate their PAYE information, it will change how and when it is sent through to Revenue.
-Employers will submit their payroll returns electronically and in real time, each payroll run, allowing Revenue to access the most up-to-date information.
+PAYE Modernisation does not change the way businesses calculate their employee's PAYE deductions.
+Instead, it has changed how and when the payroll information is sent through to Revenue.
+Employers are now required to submit their payroll returns electronically and in real time, each payroll run, allowing Revenue to access the most up-to-date information.
 Read: PAYE Modernisation checklist to ensure 100% compliance

 Limitations of manually preparing for PAYE Modernisation include: